 If you already have a resource mailbox account set up for the space where you're installing Microsoft Teams Rooms, you can change that account into a Teams Rooms resource account.
 Once that's done, all you need to do is sign in to Microsoft Teams Rooms with that account.

 These properties represent the minimum configuration for a resource account to work with Microsoft Teams Rooms.
 Your resource account may require further setup.

 |Exchange mailbox (Exchange 2013 SP1 or later, or Exchange Online)

 ||Enabling the account with an Exchange mailbox gives the resource account the capability to receive and send both mail and meeting requests, and to display a meetings calendar on the Microsoft Teams Rooms device.
 The Microsoft Teams Rooms mailbox must be a room mailbox.

 |Skype for Business is enabled

-While the properties for the basic configuration will allow the device account to be set up in a simple environment, it is possible your environment has other restrictions on directory accounts that must be met in order for Microsoft Teams Rooms to successfully use the device account.
+While the properties for the basic configuration will allow the resource account to be set up in a simple environment, it is possible your environment has other restrictions on directory accounts that must be met in order for Microsoft Teams Rooms to successfully use the resource account.